 Thanks again for all the help.

-Your little compressor can not obviously compress air at the rate the paint gun can consume it.
+Another visitor commented: Michael, your little compressor can not obviously compress air at the rate the paint gun can consume it.
 So how do you run your paint gun then?

 You don't mention it, but I'm thinking that you have a compressor that fills an acumulator tank, and that would be your available air supply.
 The volume of the tank is your CF (cubic Feet of storage).
 Depending on the size of the main tank, you will be able to use the paint gun at 5.7 SCFM until the tank was drawn down to the "cut-in" pressure (when the compressor would automatically turn on).
 At that point, you might as well take a break, let the compressor re-fill the tank and then rest (cool off and let the moisture condense).